 (i) Provision in the Articles of Association as to affixation of common seal of the company.
-(Particulars as to the persons in whose presence the seal of the company can be affixed to any deed). clause and the Articles have adopted Table F, Clause 79 of Table F may be referred. (j) Main Objects of the company Memorandum of Association (k) Whether the Articles of the company contains provisions for nomination by the corporation a director on the board of the company. . ,
+(Particulars as to the persons in whose presence the seal of the company can be affixed to any deed). clause and the Articles have adopted Table F, Clause 79 of Table F may be referred. (j) Main Objects of the company Memorandum of Association (k) Whether the Articles of the company contains provisions for nomination by the corporation a director on the board of the company.
+Articles of Association of the company.